nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - `add -n Betsy -sid A2345678X -cid B02`: Adds the student called Betsy with student ID A2345678X and class ID B02 to ProgrammerError.

 ### <a name="view-student"></a>5.
-View Student Details: `view`
+View Students: `view`

-Views all the related information of a student stored on ProgrammerError with his/her student ID.
+Views students in ProgrammerError whose details correspond to the specified arguments provided.
+Of the three arguments, at least one has to be provided.
+Arguments can be provided in any order.
+ProgrammerError will display the list of students whose details matches all the specified arguments.

-Format: `view -sid <STUDENT_ID>`
+Format: `view -n <NAME> -sid <STUDENT_ID> -cid <CLASS_ID>`

 Examples:

-- `view -sid A1234567X` Views all related information of the student with student ID A1234567X in ProgrammerError.
+- `view -sid A1234567X` Views all students whose student ID contains `A1234567X`.
+- `view -n abc` Views all students whose name contains `abc`.
+- `view -cid B01` Views all students whose class ID contains the character sequence `B01`.
+- `view -n Sherwin -cid B01` Views all students whose name contains the character sequence `Sherwin` and belongs to a class with the class ID containing the character sequence `B01`.

 ### <a name="update-student"></a>6.
 Update Student's Grade : `update`